idankam/EX4-OOP/README.md

 <img width="637" alt="Untitled" src="https://user-images.githubusercontent.com/79164312/148470454-0de76270-97f8-417f-95f5-9183de2c9761.png">

 ### We did it by using our calculations for dist putting and locating the pokemons and the agents on the right placec on the graph , scalling , and calculating the wright diractions for the pokemons.

+# Result Report and more information in the WIKI project - https://github.com/idankam/EX4-OOP/wiki